ScienceParkStudyGroup/2019-03-07-rnaseq-workshop/pages/06-file-prep-ideal-marc.md

 The __featureCounts__ program used read alignment and annotation information to compute counting values for each of the annotation gene in the genome.
 That information is stored in the `counts.tsv` file.
 This file is a tabulated file (columns are separated by a tabulation).

+#### Removing the first line
 We can see that the first line is a comment line:
-` # Program:featureCounts v1.6.3; Command:"featureCounts" "-t" "exon" "-a" "/home/tbliek/RNAseqWorkshop/genome/annotation.all_transcripts.exon_features.ath.gff3" "-o" "counts.txt" "sub06_qc.bam" "sub07_qc.bam" "sub08_qc.bam" "sub21_qc.bam" "sub23_qc.bam" "sub24_qc.bam" ` that we need to remove.
+` # Program:featureCounts v1.6.3; Command:"featureCounts" "-t" "exon" "-a" "/home/tbliek/RNAseqWorkshop/genome/annotation.all_transcripts.exon_features.ath.gff3" "-o" "counts.txt" "sub06_qc.bam" "sub07_qc.bam" "sub08_qc.bam" "sub21_qc.bam" "sub23_qc.bam" "sub24_qc.bam"`

-This is how the first lines look like:
+We need to remove that line because the `ideal` application won't be able to process it.
+For that, we are going to use the __awk__ language that can be run from the Shell directly.

+__Removing the first line with awk:__ in the Shell, type the following command
+ `awk '{if (NR!=1){print}} counts.txt > counts.parsed.txt`
+ Check that it did the trick `head counts.parsed.txt`.
+The comment line should be removed.

+#### Removing unnecessary columns (chr,strand,etc.)
+Now our file looks like:

 | Geneid    | Chr                           | Start                         | End                           | Strand      | Length | sub06_qc.bam | sub07_qc.bam | sub08_qc.bam | sub21_qc.bam | sub23_qc.bam | sub24_qc.bam |
 |-----------|-------------------------------|-------------------------------|-------------------------------|-------------|--------|--------------|--------------|--------------|--------------|--------------|--------------|